-Christmas shopping a breezy adventure on Cedar and Yellow Point Holiday tour
+Christmas shopping is a breezy adventure at the annual Yellow Point Holiday Tour in the Cedar Valley.

 A relaxed Christmas shopping trip in the country in late November sure beats the prospect of competing for a parking spot at a crowded mall in December.

-The Cedar and Yellow Point Holiday Christmas Tour, Nov.
-23-25, is a delightfully stress-free and slow-paced way to usher in the holiday season and check off your Christmas gift list at the same time.
+The Yellow Point Country Christmas Tour, November 22 -25, 2018, is a delightfully stress-free and slow-paced way to usher in the holiday season and check off your Christmas gift list at the same time.

-Make a weekend of it and, with Christmas gift list in hand, download the trail map to find the shops, farms, boutiques and galleries around Cedar Yellow Point.
-At the 13 stops between Nanaimo and Ladysmith on Vancouver Island, you’ll discover one-of-a-kind jewellery, pottery, quilts, knitted goods, tasty specialty foods and hand-made bath products.
+Make a weekend of it and, with Christmas gift list in hand, download the trail map to find the shops, farms, boutiques, and galleries around the valley.
+At the 15 stops between Nanaimo and Ladysmith on Vancouver Island, you’ll discover one-of-a-kind jewellery, pottery, quilts, knitted goods, tasty specialty foods, and other hand-made bath products.

 You can get to the region easily from Nanaimo by heading 15 minutes south on the Trans-Canada Highway to Cedar Road.
 If you’re coming from Victoria, it’s just a little more than an hour north.
-From Vancouver, you can hop on the ferry from Horseshoe Bay.
+From Vancouver, you can hop on the ferry from Horseshoe Bay to Departure Bay in central Nanaimo or from the Tsawwassen ferry terminal over to Duke Point, just south of Nanaimo.

 Breathe in the heady herbal aromas of the products created at this family-run organic herb farm.
 You can take a self-guided tour around the farm’s pastoral setting, sample herbal teas and take your time browsing around the Herbal Heaven Gift Shoppe.
 If you have an extra special gift in mind for someone, the shop will create custom gift baskets if you call ahead.